CS-Social-Good-CalPoly/Vera/.github/ISSUE_TEMPLATE/resource-web-scraper.md

     - [ ] `ExtraInfo`: include the following:
         - [ ] info1
         - [ ] info2
+    - [ ] `Tags`: [List of appropriate tags here.
+If none, specify that this should be set to an empty list]
 - [ ] Use Postman (or something similar) to manually make a POST request.
 Verify that the new resource appears in MongoDB (include a screenshot in your PR)

 ### Notes